 Step 2: Add your butter to a small saucepan.
 Cook on low heat for 5-9 minutes until your butter is golden brown in color.
 Set it aside to cool for 10 minutes.
 You don’t want the butter to get too hot, or it will cook the eggs.

-HINT: The length of time to brown the butter will depend on the size of pot you use.
+HINT: The length of time to brown the butter will depend on the size of saucepan you use.

-Note: You can use a standing mixer as well.
-You would want to add the wet ingredients to the mixer bowl, then gradually add the dry ingredients.
+Note: You can also use a standing mixer.
+Add the wet ingredients to the mixer bowl, then gradually add the dry ingredients.
 Mix with a paddle attachment on low speed.
 Gradually increase the speed to medium until the ingredients are blended.

-Step 4: this is what your brownie batter will look like.
+Step 4: This is what your brownie batter should look like.

-Step 6: Bake the brownies at 350º F for 18-22 minutes.
-The shorter bake time is if you want the butterscotch blondies to have a gooey center.
+Step 6: Bake the brownies at 350ยบ F for 18-22 minutes.
+The shorter bake time is if you want the butterscotch blondies to have a more gooey center.

 Variations: